kpirikai/GRAD521_KpirikaiDMP_2026/index.md

 ## Archiving and preservation
 Before graduating, I will transfer all data from my personal OSU network drive folder to the PI's lab folder.
 I will also deposit final datasets in ScholarsArchive@OSU with appropriate metadata and a DOI.
 My GitHub repositories will be transferred to a lab/PI account.
 Resulting publications out of the work prior to graduation will have raw data deposition requirements met as per the journal requirements.

+## Data documentation plan
+No formal metadata standard fully fits all my data types.
+MSI data can use imzML (an open XML-based standard), but my infection assays, fluorescence images, and R scripts do not align with a single standard.
+This is my plan to document each dataset:
+- 1: MSI lipidomics.
+Processed data will be converted to imzML format, which embeds metadata (pixel coordinates, m/z values, intensity arrays) in an XML header.
+I will supplement this with a CSV metadata file for each run that includes: sample ID, genotype (control vs gene mutated), infection status (wasps vs no wasps), time point post-infection, biological replicate number, tissue type (fat body, gut, whole abdomen), MALDI matrix used, instrument settings (laser power, pixel size, mass range), and acquisition date.
+File naming: YYYYMMDD_genotype_infection_tissue_replicate.imzML
+(e.g., 20260426_w1118_Gh_infected_fatbody_rep01.imzML).
+- 2: Infection assay data.
+I will document these with a README.txt file in the same folder containing a data dictionary that describes each column: variable name, description, units where applicable (e.g., hours_post_infection, immune_cell_counts).
+The README will also include general information: fly lines used, wasp species, temperature, humidity, and a link to the full methods protocol.
+File naming: YYYYMMDD_assay_type_genotype_rep01.csv.
+- 3: Fluorescence spectrometry and microscopy data.
+Numerical intensity values will be exported to CSV and documented in the same README as Dataset 2.
+High-resolution images (TIFF, CZI) will be documented with a separate metadata CSV recording: image ID, sample ID, fluorophore (e.g., GFP, DAPI), exposure time, microscope settings, and a brief description of what the image shows.
+File naming: YYYYMMDD_sample_fluorophore_rep01.tiff.
+- 4: R analysis scripts and outputs.
+All R scripts and R Markdown notebooks will be managed with Git version control.
+Each script will have a header comment block documenting: purpose of the script, inputs required (file paths), outputs generated, dependencies (R packages with versions), and author and date.
+The Git commit history will track every change with messages explaining why changes were made.
+The repository will be hosted on GitHub under my lab's organization.
+R Markdown notebooks interleave code, results, and explanatory text, serving as executable documentation of the entire analysis workflow from raw data to figures